nayakmahesh/newsonar/ReadMe.md

 We need to add the Spring Cloud Starter Hystrix dependency in our build configuration file.

-add the @Hystrix command and @HystrixProperty for the Rest API and define the timeout in milliseconds value
+Add the @Hystrix command and @HystrixProperty for the Rest API and define the timeout in milliseconds value